michaelshiloh/robotaPsyche/lectureNotes.md

 them.

 - Non-linearity.
 This aspect of complex systems is often casually referred to as “the butterfly effect,” the theory is that a single butterfly flapping its wings on the other side of the world could cause a massive weather shift and ruin our weekend at the beach.
 We call it “non-linear” because there isn’t a linear relationship between a change in initial conditions and a change in outcome.
 A small change in initial conditions can have a massive effect on the outcome.
 Non-linear systems are a superset of chaotic systems.

 -Competition and cooperation.
 One of the things that often makes a complex system tick is the presence of both competition and cooperation between the elements.
 In our system, we will have:
   - alignment (cooperation)
   - cohesion (cooperation)
   - separation (competition) Competition and cooperation are found in living complex systems, but not in non-living complex systems like the weather.

 - Feedback.
 Complex systems often include a feedback loop where the output of the system is fed back into the system to influence its behavior in a positive or negative direction.

-Complexity will serve as a theme for this class.

 Let's have vehicles like each other but not want to get too close: